oliviastewart7/Cats-A/README.md

 Materials in "Cat Consulting" Folder
 ·         The "CatProjectHelp.RMD" file contains data wrangling suggestions, provided by Professor Matheson, and used in our data analysis.

-·         The data analysis.Rmd contains code for our data wrangling and statisitcal analysis.
+·         The data analysis copy.Rmd contains code for our data wrangling and statisitcal analysis.

 ·         The dataset.xls file is the initial dataset provided by Professor Matheson.